CHC43115

 To effectively participate in their studies, all online learners are required to have their own laptop / tablet installed with Microsoft Office or similar.
 Learners are also required to have access to a stable internet connection and a computer / laptop / tablet to participate in an online LLN assessment.

-breakthru College also has an option to provide physical copies of learning and assessment resources for face to face students.
+Breakthru College also has an option to provide physical copies of learning and assessment resources for face to face students.

 Delivery and assessment

-breakthru College will use the following delivery methods:
+Breakthru College will use the following delivery methods:

 • Face to face classroom (theory and practical sessions) – includes classroom-based delivery for knowledge and practical teaching in a simulated environment